 Once pricing has been decided you're ready to setup registration.
 We've had good experiences with http://www.eventbrite.com integrated with http://paypal.com payments.
 The paypal account for payment needs to be linked directly to the company that does the invoicing.

-We as the devopsdays organization will create the event for you and give you administrative access.
+We as the devopsdays organization can create the event for you and give you administrative access.
 This allows us to track people from the website and do email communication in the future.
 But you can also set it up yourself and allow us access: - so we can see the people registered - the registration details - that we can export contact details for later

 Specifically on eventbrite we do:

 The email or direct-contact information should never be visible on the website or given out to vendors.
-We value privacy and anti-spam at lot!
+We value privacy and anti-spam a lot!